malbaker/malbaker.me/README.md

 You'll now be able to access the website at `localhost:5000` or `127.0.0.1:5000` in the browser!

-*Note: The portfolio site will only work on your local machine while you have it running inside of your terminal.
-It will be hosted in the cloud soon so stay tuned!*
+*Note: The portfolio site will only work on your local machine while you have it running inside of your terminal.*

 ## Troubleshooting

 1. Make sure that you do not have any other environments open in the background when creating the virtual environment.
 This will prevent you from rendering the site.

-2. If the localhost:5000/ is in use then make sure to kill the application that is using the local server in the background or change the port to another by modifying the URL environment variable located in the .env file you created (Ex: URL=localhost:5001 instead of URL=localhost:5000)
+2. If the localhost:5000/ is in use then make sure to kill the application that is using the local server in the background or change the port to another by modifying the URL variable in the .env file to run on a different port(Ex: URL=localhost:5001 instead of URL=localhost:5000)

 ## Contributing